David-martinez-sec/google-cyber-notes/terms-module-3.md

-Glossary terms from module 3
+# Module 3 – Glossary Terms
+*Google Cybersecurity Certificate*

+---

-Terms and definitions from Course 1, Module 3
+## 📖 Terms and Definitions

+**Asset**
-Asset: An item perceived as having value to an organization
+An item perceived as having value to an organization.

+**Availability**
-Availability: The idea that data is accessible to those who are authorized to access it
+The idea that data is accessible to those who are authorized to access it.

+**Compliance**
-Compliance: The process of adhering to internal standards and external regulations
+The process of adhering to internal standards and external regulations.

+**Confidentiality**
-Confidentiality: The idea that only authorized users can access specific assets or data
+The idea that only authorized users can access specific assets or data.

+**Confidentiality, Integrity, Availability (CIA) Triad**
-Confidentiality, integrity, availability (CIA) triad: A model that helps inform how organizations consider risk when setting up systems and security policies
+A model that helps inform how organizations consider risk when setting up systems and security policies.

+**Hacktivist**
-Hacktivist: A person who uses hacking to achieve a political goal
+A person who uses hacking to achieve a political goal.

-Health Insurance Portability and Accountability Act (HIPAA): A U.S. federal law established to protect patients' health information
+**Health Insurance Portability and Accountability Act (HIPAA)**
+A U.S. federal law established to protect patients' health information.

+**Integrity**
-Integrity: The idea that the data is correct, authentic, and reliable
+The idea that the data is correct, authentic, and reliable.

-National Institute of Standards and Technology (NIST) Cyber Security Framework (CSF): A voluntary framework that consists of standards, guidelines, and best practices to manage cybersecurity risk
+**National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF)**
+A voluntary framework that consists of standards, guidelines, and best practices to manage cybersecurity risk.

+**Privacy Protection**
-Privacy protection: The act of safeguarding personal information from unauthorized use
+The act of safeguarding personal information from unauthorized use.

+**Protected Health Information (PHI)**
-Protected health information (PHI): Information that relates to the past, present, or future physical or mental health or condition of an individual
+Information that relates to the past, present, or future physical or mental health or condition of an individual.

+**Security Architecture**
-Security architecture: A type of security design composed of multiple components, such as tools and processes, that are used to protect an organization from risks and external threats
+A type of security design composed of multiple components, such as tools and processes, that are used to protect an organization from risks and external threats.

+**Security Controls**
-Security controls: Safeguards designed to reduce specific security risks
+Safeguards designed to reduce specific security risks.

+**Security Ethics**
-Security ethics: Guidelines for making appropriate decisions as a security professional
+Guidelines for making appropriate decisions as a security professional.

+**Security Frameworks**
-Security frameworks: Guidelines used for building plans to help mitigate risk and threats to data and privacy
+Guidelines used for building plans to help mitigate risks and threats to data and privacy.

+**Security Governance**
-Security governance: Practices that help support, define, and direct security efforts of an organization
+Practices that help support, define, and direct the security efforts of an organization.

+**Sensitive Personally Identifiable Information (SPII)**
-Sensitive personally identifiable information (SPII): A specific type of PII that falls under stricter handling guidelines
+A specific type of PII that falls under stricter handling guidelines.